SoftUni-Internal/interactive-content/EN/06-Database-Basics/03-Database-Engine.md

 - the database returns the desired data to the engine.

-- at the end the engine interprets the returned data and passes it to the client in a human-readable format.
+- in the end, the engine interprets the returned data and passes it to the client in a human-readable format.

 [/slide]